 - Place the chicken in a rack or on top of a ring of foil in the slow cooker.

 - Rub the chicken with your favourite seasonings or rubs.

 - Cover and cook on HIGH for 3-4 hours.

 It’s perfectly safe to put raw chicken in your cooker, so long as you cook it on high for at least one hour.
 There’s also no need to put any water in it, as there are plenty of juices in a whole chicken to stop it drying out.

 How to cook a butterflied chicken

 Butterflied chicken, also known as spatchcock, is a chicken that has been split and spread open to allow for faster, more even cooking.
 The flatter chicken has a broader surface area, allowing heat to penetrate it much faster.

 A butterflied chicken can save you lots of time and help you get juicier meat all at once.
-Roast a butterflied chicken at 220°C for 35-40 minutes, or throw over medium heat on the barbecue for 15-20 minutes.
+Roast a butterflied chicken at 220°C for 35-40 minutes cook time, or throw over medium heat on the barbecue for 15-20 minutes.